iftechfoundation/ifarchive-unbox/README.md

 docker-compose up --build
 ```

+To adjust configuration options, create a file `data/options.json` containing a JSON map.
+(The `data` directory will be created the first time you start the service.)
 See the [options.json](./options.json.md) documentation for configuration details.

 ## Development